IPT Therapy for

 These feelings do not just stay in your head.
 They show up in your body.
 You may notice a tight chest, restlessness, irritability, sleep changes, or that heavy feeling that follows you throughout the day.
 Sometimes you look completely fine to everyone around you, but inside you feel lonely, overwhelmed, or emotionally distant.

 Interpersonal Psychotherapy (IPT) helps you understand that you are not “too much” and you are not broken.
 You may be responding to changes in your relationships, identity, or support system.
-IPT is a structured, time-limited therapy approach, often delivered over 12 to 16 sessions, that focuses on helping you feel better in your real life and your real relationships.
+IPT is a structured, time-limited therapy approach, often delivered in a course of 12 to 16 sessions, that focuses on helping you feel better in your real life and your real relationships.

 In IPT, you and your therapist work together to focus on what is happening right now in areas like: